Grey bin

 Missed collections

-If you put your bin out for collection on the correct day and we missed it, you can report it to us online.
-Please ensure you report your missed bin within 48 hours of your scheduled collection day.
+If you put your bin out for collection on the correct day and we missed it, you can report it online.
+Please do this within 48 hours of your scheduled collection day.

 Report a missed bin collection